Jeff VanderMeer: Personal life

 In 2003, VanderMeer married Ann Kennedy, then editor for the small Buzzcity Press and Silver Web magazine.
-The couple lives in Tallahassee, Florida.
 They have two cats.
 One is named Neo.
+As of 2026, VanderMeer lives in Portland, Oregon.

 Awards

 VanderMeer has been nominated for the World Fantasy Award 14 times.
 He has also won an NEA-funded Florida Individual Writers' Fellowship, and, the Le Cafard Cosmique award in France and the Tähtifantasia Award in Finland, both for City of Saints.
 He has also been a finalist for the Hugo Award, Bram Stoker Award, International Horror Guild Award, Philip K. Dick Award, and many others.
 Novels such as Veniss Underground and Shriek: An Afterword have made the year's best lists of Amazon.com, The Austin Chronicle, the San Francisco Chronicle, and Publishers Weekly, among others.